-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits stu dents to apply y and be notified of an admission decision well in advance of the regular notification date and that at asks stude ents to comm it to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes 🗌 No
+C2 1.
+Early decision: Does your institution offer an early decision plan (an admission plan that t permits stu dents to app oly and be notified of an admission decision well in advance of the regular notification date and the nat asks stude ents to com mit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes 🔀 No If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2011 entering class: Number of early decision applications received by yo Number of applicants admitted under early decision p Please provide significant details about your early de cision plan:
+First or only early decision plan closing date - Other early decision plan closing date Other early decision plan notification date - For the Fall 2013 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: